 Verify that aEntUser1 now do not have the Enterprise tenant end user role and have only the free user role.

 Verify that emails about this change are sent to all enterprise tenant admin users and aEntUser1.
+(No notifications)

 Enterprise tenant admin successfully assigns an Enterprise tenant end user role to an OAGi user.
+(Not performed.
+Enterprise admin users can only handle users in the same area.)

 Requirement document reference: Section 5.3.2, 3.3